OCADml/OSCADml/README.md

 ## Overview

-This library provides an OCaml front-end to the [OpenSCAD](https://openscad.org/) solid modelling language.
+In conjunction with [OCADml](https://github.com/OCADml/OCADml), this library provides an OCaml front-end to the [OpenSCAD](https://openscad.org/) solid modelling language.
 All SCAD primitives and transformation functions are made available.

 ## Notable differences from the OpenSCAD language